Tezzj/digi-diner/README.md

 # digidiner - Food Ordering App

-Welcome to digidiner!
-A full-stack web app I built to offer a smooth online menu and pickup ordering experience.
+A full-stack web app to offer a smooth online menu and pickup ordering experience.
 The project uses React (Vite, TypeScript, Tailwind) for the frontend, Node.js/Express for the backend, and leverages both MongoDB and PostgreSQL for data storage.

 ## Features